New slow-roll approximations for inflation in Einstein-Gauss-Bonnet gravity: New slow-roll approximations

+We construct a new slow-roll approximation keeping one more term in this expansion in comparison with the standard one:

-In distinguish to the standard slow-roll approximation, we do not neglect $\delta_1$, so we should obtain $\delta_1(\phi)$ to get $Q(\phi)$.
+In contrast to the standard slow-roll approximation, we do not neglect $\delta_1$, so, we should obtain $\delta_1(\phi)$ to get $H^2(\phi)$.
 To do it we use the following approximation of Eq.~(\ref{Equ11}) instead of Eq.~\eqref{EquHlo}:

 Using Eq.~(\ref{delta}) and neglecting terms proportional to $\delta_1^3$, we rewrite~(\ref{equ11slr}) as follows